ewasilly/ProjectMProg/PROCESS.md

 Slow day with not as much progress as I would have liked.
 Mentor meeting in the afternoon.
 The rest of my group is a lot further than I am.
 I need to work a bit faster.

 #### Monday, 14 January
 The legend of the pie chart is visible!
 I also started on my line graph.
-The axes are in place, but the datapoints are all on the same y-level.
+The axes are in place, but the data points are all on the same y-level.
 Will work on fixing this first thing in the morning tomorrow.
 Hopefully the line graph will be complete by the end of tomorrow.

 #### Tuesday, 15 January
 The line graph looks good and is showing all the data that it is supposed to show.
 Nothing is linked yes, I will start working on this once all individual visualizations are finished.
 I made a start on the bar chart, but nothing is showing yet in the browser.
 I will work on this more this evening.
 I also need to start thinking about how I will use functions.
 Got some tips form teammates, but still need to work this out for myself and perhaps ask some help from a tutor.